What is positive fashion and why is it needed? Well, here are some facts…

 – The Environmental Protection Agency estimates that about 97% of post-consumer textile waste is recyclable.

 – Consumers in the United Kingdom have an estimated £30 billion ($46.7 billion) worth of unworn clothes lingering in their closets.

 – Millions of tons of unused fabric at mills go to waste each year when dyed the wrong color.

 There are many factors, such as the renewability and source of a fiber, the process of how a raw fiber is turned into a textile, the working conditions of the people producing the materials, and the material’s total carbon footprint.
-For the Red Carpet Green Dress campaign the winning design must be made from material which is both environmentally and socially responsible.
+For the Red Carpet Green Dress campaign the ethical designs must be made from material which is both environmentally and socially responsible.
 The use of notions such as buttons, crystals, beads, sequin, etc. is allowed in the design of the garment.
-However, the focus should be on using recyclable, safe, natural, organic, sustainable notions, wherever possible, design that can be recycled at the end of the products life and whereby the components have been defined.
-All applicants’ notes which accompany their sketch submission should clearly highlight these particular items and what they are made of.
+However, the focus should be on using vintage, recyclable, safe, natural, organic, sustainable notions, wherever possible.

 When used the general definition of the term organic be applied when the fabric used in a made in way that harvests it with little or minimal negative impact on environment, for example minimal use of harmful chemicals and pesticides or little waste of water.
 Example of commonly used organic or sustainable fabrics are bamboo, silk, hemp or soy.